Date enacted or revised:

 - The establishment of a branch campus

-- Entering into a collaborative academic arrangement such as a dual degree program or a joint degree program with another institution
+- Entering into a collaborative academic arrangement that includes only the initiation of a dual or joint academic program with another institution

 Certain substantive changes require only prior notification.
 Other changes require notification and submission of a substantive change prospectus 6 to 12 months prior to the initiation of a substantive change.
 Many substantive changes require on-site committee reviews by SACSCOC.

-Responsibilities: It is the responsibility of all Vice-Presidents, Deans, Directors, and the chair of the University Curriculum Committee to be generally aware of the substantive change policy and to inform the University's SACSCOC liaison at the earliest point possible that a proposed change may be substantive in nature and require prior notification and approval from SACSCOC before implementation.
+Responsibilities: It is the responsibility of the provost and vice president for academic affairs and enrollment management, college deans, department heads, the chair of the University Curriculum Committee and the chair of the Graduate Council to be generally aware of the substantive change policy which may be found at http://sacscoc.org/pdf/081705/SubstantiveChange.pdf and to inform the University's SACSCOC liaison at the earliest point possible that a proposed change may be substantive in nature and require prior notification and approval from SACSCOC before implementation.

-Procedures: Upon deciding to make a modification to an existing program or to implement a new program or to make a change in mode of delivery, contact the University's SACSCOC liaison to determine the appropriation notification process for the change.
-Procedures are based on those outlined in the SACSCOC policy on substantive change available at http://www.sacscoc.org/pdf/081705/Substantive%20change%20policy.pdf
+Procedures: When discussions begin regarding the intention to make a modification to an existing program or to implement a new program or to make a change in mode of delivery, enter into an agreement with another institution, or otherwise consider a substantive change, the University's SACSCOC liaison must be contacted to determine the appropriate notification process for the change.
+Appropriate substantive changes will be considered for approval after it is determined the required SACSCOC documentation and notification is complete.
+Substantive changes may also require approval by the University of Louisiana System and Board of Regents.